Coalescing Brownian flows: A new approach: Introduction

 \subsection{Organisation of the paper}

-The paper will be divided as follows: \begin{itemize} \item In Section \ref{S:topology}, we describe the setup used in this paper, i.e., the Schramm--Smirnov space $\HH$ (see Definition \ref{d.space}) and its topology.
+The paper will be divided as follows: \begin{itemize} \item In Section~\ref{Stopology}, we describe the setup used in this paper, that is, the Schramm--Smirnov space $\HH$ (see Definition~\ref {dspace}) and its topology.
 We also explain how to view a compact set of paths as an element of the state space $\HH$, and give a convenient criterion for convergence in terms of tube-crossing probabilities.

-\item In Section \ref{S:BW} we give a construction and characterisation of the Brownian web as a random variable on $\HH$ (Theorem \ref{t.BW}).
-This is immediately followed in Section \ref{S:charac} by a result characterising further the Brownian web.
-This is not needed for the rest of the paper and may be skipped by a reader who only wishes to read the invariance principle of Section \ref{S:scalinglimit}.
+\item In Section~\ref{SBW}, we give a construction and characterisation of the Brownian web as a random variable on $\HH$ (Theorem~\ref{tBW}).
+This is immediately followed in Section~\ref {Scharac} by a result characterising further the Brownian web.
+This is not needed for the rest of the paper and may be skipped by a reader who only wishes to read the invariance principle of Section~\ref{Sscalinglimit}.

-\item In Section \ref{S:scalinglimit}, we give a proof of the invariance principle showing that rescaled coalescing random walks converge to the Brownian web (Theorem \ref{t.scalinglimit}).
+\item In Section~\ref{Sscalinglimit}, we state and prove the invariance principle showing that rescaled coalescing random walks converge to the Brownian web (Theorem~\ref{tscalinglimit}).

-\item In Section \ref{S:gasket}, we extend our setup to study simple coalescing random walks on the Sierpinski gasket.
+\item In Section~\ref{Sgasket}, we extend our setup to study simple coalescing random walks on the Sierpinski gasket.

-\item In the final Section \ref{S:gasket2}, we prove an invariance principle showing that rescaled coalescing random walks on the Sierpinski graph converge to the coalescing flow on the Sierpinski gasket constructed in Section \ref{S:gasket}. \margin{C: added this item which was missing.}
+\item In the final Section~\ref{Sgasket2}, we state and prove an invariance principle showing that rescaled coalescing random walks on the Sierpinski graph converge to the coalescing flow on the Sierpinski gasket constructed in Section~\ref{Sgasket}. \margin{C: added this item which was missing.}

-\item In the appendix we make the link with the state-space and topology of Fontes et al. In particular we show that our topology is weaker.
+\item In the \hyperref[app]{Appendix}, we make the link with the state-space and topology of Fontes et al. In particular, we show that our topology is coarser. \end{itemize}